gavinksong/cs162-group/doc/project1.md

 	...
 };

+/* This function needs to be modified to initialize the new struct fields */ static void init_thread (struct thread *t, const char *name, int priority)

 /* These functions will be modified to get/set the current thread's
  * base priority.
 This may change its effective priority, which may
  * cause it to relinquish the processor. */